The Best Practice Charter Programme

 Belgrade Theatre Coventry; Birmingham Repertory Theatre; Bristol Old Vic; Donmar Warehouse; English Touring Theatre; Hull Truck Theatre; Liverpool Everyman and Playhouse Theatres; The Lyric Hammersmith; Mercury Theatre; National Theatre; National Theatre of Scotland; National Theatre Wales; Nottingham Playhouse; Ovalhouse Theatre; Royal Lyceum Theatre Edinburgh; Royal Shakespeare Company; Shakespeare’s Globe; Sheffield Theatres; Stellar Quines Theatre Company; Tangled Feet; Theatr Clwyd; and The Old Vic.

-The Best Practice Charter Program is being supported by the Arts Council England and PIPA Strategic Partners.
+The Best Practice Charter Programme is being supported by the Arts Council England and PIPA Strategic Partners.